 Fishing will continue into the late afternoon before heading back to Coeur d’Alene.
-Our guests normally arrive back to Coeur d’Alene between 7:00 and 8:00 pm.
-On our half day trip, anglers will be on the river for around 4 hours with plenty of snacks and beverages to enjoy throughout the morning or afternoon.
+Guests normally arrive back to Coeur d’Alene between 7:00 and 8:00 pm.
+On a half day trip, anglers will be on the river for around 4 hours with plenty of snacks and beverages to enjoy throughout the morning or afternoon.

 These trips include all necessary fly-fishing gear, lunch, snacks and beverages.

 Half Day - Walk and Wade

 Departures: By request, please call to book

 One Angler: $340, Two Anglers: $365, Three Anglers $390

 One Angler: $380, Two Anglers $430, Three Anglers $505

 These prices do not include 6% Idaho sales tax, 3% Use fee, and $2.00 reservation fee